 Basilica di San Marco

 Venice’s most famous Basilica blends the architectural and decorative styles of East and West to create one of the greatest buildings in Europe.
-The exterior owes its almost Oriental splendor to countless treasures from the republic’s overseas empire.
-Among these are copies of the famous bronze horses, brought from Constantinople in 1204, and a wealth of columns, bas-reliefs, and colored marbles studding the main facade.
-Mosaics from different epochs adorn the five doorways, while the main portal is framed by some of Italy’s loveliest Romanesque carvings.
+The exterior owes its Oriental splendor to countless treasures from the Venice republic’s overseas empire.
+The famous bronze horses taken from Constantinople in 1204, and a wealth of columns, bas-reliefs, and colored marbles studding the main facade.
+Mosaics from different epochs adorn the five doorways, while some of Italy’s loveliest Romanesque carvings frame the main doorway.

 The Palazzo Ducale (Doge’s Palace), was the official residence of each Venetian ruler (Doge) and was founded in the 9th century.
 The present palace owes its external appearance to work of builders back in the 14th and early 15th centuries.
 To create their airy Gothic masterpiece, the Venetians broke with tradition by perching the bulk of the palace (built in pink Veronese marble) on top of an apartment fretwork of loggias and arcades (built from white Istrian stone).